-ID or Tax no. Name Listed Company Position 35203147 José Terceiro Lomba U.Fenosa Member of Board of Directors 35203147 José Terceiro Lomba Iberia Member of Board of Directors, Member of the Executive Commitee 35203147 José Terceiro Lomba Grupo Prisa Member of Board of Directors, Member of the Audit Commitee A15125057 C.Caixa Galicia Sacyr Director A15125057 C.Caixa Galicia U.Fenosa Vice-chairman and Advisory Committee A15125057 C.Caixa Galicia Prosegur Director A15125057 C.Caixa Galicia Ence Chairman of the Board of Directors 2191423 Ignacio de Polanco Moreno Grupo Prisa Member of the Board of Directors i.3) Rules governing organization and operation.
+ID or Tax no. Name Listed Company Position 35203147 José Terceiro Lomba U.Fenosa Member of the Board of Directors 35203147 José Terceiro Lomba Iberia Member of the Board of Directors, Member of the Executive Commitee.
+35203147 José Terceiro Lomba Grupo Prisa Member of the Board of Directors, Chairman of the Audit Commitee.
+2191423 Ignacio de Polanco Moreno Grupo Prisa Member of the Board of Directors iii.3) Rules governing organization and operation.